 What is a force post transaction?

-A force post transaction occurs when a merchant processes a debit card payment without obtaining real-time authorization from Trading 212.
-Force post transactions allow the merchant to complete the sale, even when the authorization system is down or unavailable.
+A force post transaction occurs when a merchant processes a debit card payment without obtaining real-time authorisation from Trading 212.
+Force post transactions allow the merchant to complete the sale, even when the authorisation system is down or unavailable.
 The transaction is "forced" through the system, and Trading 212 will process it at a later time.

 Why is a force post transaction used?

-- Network or System Issues: If a merchant's payment network is down or a bank’s authorization system is temporarily unavailable, the merchant may choose to force the transaction.
+- Network or System Issues: If a merchant's payment network is down or a bank’s authorisation system is temporarily unavailable, the merchant may choose to force the transaction.

-- Pre-Authorized Transactions: Force posting may be used when a transaction has already been pre-authorized but needs to be finalized later without a new authorization.
+- Pre-Authorised Transactions: Force posting may be used when a transaction has already been pre-authorised but needs to be finalised later without a new authorisation.

 - Manual Overrides: In rare cases, merchants can manually override a declined transaction (often after checking with the card issuer), allowing the transaction to go through.